bebailey/datasets/incubator/README.md

 3. What are the most popular ratings amongst movies? amongst TV shows?
 4. What was the most popular rating among content added to Netflix in 2018?

-# uscovid: Coronavirus in the US

-This dataset contains information regarding the daily case reports of COVID-19 within the US, updated and maintained by JHU CSSE at https://github.com/CSSEGISandData/COVID-19 for all states in the US.

-1. Which state has the highest mortality rate as a result of COVID-19?
-2. In what region of the US have there been the most confirmed cases of COVID-19?